isomerpages/moe-stmargaretsec/_admissions/2024 Direct School Admission/FAQs.md

 **6. What do I need to prepare for the selection auditions/trials/interviews?**

-Please refer to the [table](https://stmargaretssec.moe.edu.sg/resources/2018-direct-school-admission-exercise-dsa-sec/admission-criteria-for-direct-school-admission-exercise) on Admission Criteria for Direct School Admission Exercise for more information on the respective areas.
+Please refer to the Admission Criteria for Direct School Admission Exercise for more information on the respective areas.